AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 * * *

-## Entity Editor

-A new editor lets you work more efficiently on entities.
-This is also built as a plug-in example for developers who want to build something similar.

 ## Browse online assets in the Asset Browser

 See the new **Online Assets** folder in the ~{ Asset Browser }~.
 You can browse, find and import assets directly from online to your project.
 Right-click an online asset and select **Import Asset** to download and import the asset package to the project folder.
 Updated topic include: ~{ Download assets and example projects }~.